You've found some truffles in your garden, you're very excited, you've ordered that new car you've always had your eye on....

 See our cooking pages for general guidance and recipes.
 I’m a fan of truffled scrambled eggs and also truffle butter.
 As per the page, do NOT make truffle oil.

-We rarely buy in truffles and actually only look for them and sell them in the Autumn when they are at their best.
 “It is harder to sell a truffle than find one” is what I hear from other people.
 These days pubs and restaurants want all the paper work and traceability of their ingredients so rarely do “back door sales”.
-We suggest that you enjoy them yourself or give them to friends.
+We occasionally buy in English truffles, please contact us.
+We also suggest that you enjoy them yourself or give them to friends.
 Truffle butter is the best way of preserving them and can be frozen.